RyanJarv/msh/README.md

 ## Things To Know

-* This project is a work in progress.
-* Currently it is not safe to run untrusted code with msh.
+* Currently it is not safe to run any code, especially untrusted code with msh.
 * It shouldn't be used currently for anything other then a PoC.
 * At the moment the current working directory is always shared with the container.